freedomofpress/securedrop/docs/hardware.rst

 One option is to buy a Linux-compatible laptop such as a `Lenovo ThinkPad <http://www3.lenovo.com/us/en/laptops/thinkpad/thinkpad-t-series/c/thinkpadt>`__;
 we've tested the T420 and successfully removed the wireless components with ease.
-It's possible to repurpose old laptops from other manufacturers, as long as the wireless components are removable.
+It's possible to re-purpose old laptops from other manufacturers, as long as the wireless components are removable.

 Just as with the servers, you can also use an Intel NUC for the *SVS*.
 As noted